Where Do Hippos Live? Geographic Distribution Explained

 In what climate does a hippo live?

 Animals have several types of adaptations to living.
-Hippos are not different from that.
-The climate called tropical savannah is the best to live.
+Hippos are no different from that.
+The climate called tropical savannah is the best for them to live.

-You can say this wet-dry tropical climate also.
+You can say this is a wet-dry tropical climate also.
 That means a place where a combination of dry and wet weather exists is a better place for hippos.

 These places are hot, but there is a certain period when the weather becomes cool.
 It is an exception for the hippos who live in the tropical rainforest, as the cloudburst takes place throughout the year.